FC Buffalo: Kit

 The team take inspiration for their colors, royal blue and yellow gold, from the classic Buffalo Sabres uniforms.
 The badge features a crest with a soccer ball inside a circle of electric flashes under the team name and founding year.
 The logo is reminiscent of the municipal flag of Buffalo, NY.
 In 2015, the team returned to a Nike manufactured shirt and introduced three sets of uniforms.
 One all blue, one all yellow, and one all white.
 The kits can be mixed and matched on game day to create multiple unique and colorful looks.

-The front jersey sponsor is Rich Products, a multinational food production corporation headquartered in Buffalo, New York.
+The first front jersey sponsor was Rich Products, a multinational food production corporation headquartered in Buffalo, New York.
 Rich's also owns and sponsors the local Triple-A International League baseball team, the Buffalo Bisons.
-Més Que, Buffalo's premier downtown soccer bar, and Batavia Downs Gaming & Casino are the two other shirt sponsors.
+The front of shirt is now sponsored by The Martin Group, a marketing firm, and the club is also sponsored by Bison Dip, Colvin Cleaners, and Batavia Downs Gaming & Casino are the two other shirt sponsors.